-While our simulated galaxies are generally consistent with observations by \citet{Stefanon+2021} and \citet{Finkelstein+2015}, which are based on abundance matching techniques, they tend to be offset towards lower halo masses, especially when compared to observations by \citet{Harikane+2016}, which are based on the 2-point correlation function of LBGs.
-A similar consideration applies when comparing our results with the relations predicted by \citet{Behroozi_2019} and \citet{SunFurlanetto+2016} at $z<6$.
-At higher redshift, our simulated galaxies follow the trend predicted by \citet{Behroozi_2019} and \citet{SunFurlanetto+2016}, although with a large scatter.
-In general, our best agreement is with the model of \citet{Tacchella+2018}, supporting a non evolving SHMR at $z > 4$.
-However, at $z \leq 6$ our simulated galaxies appear to grow in mass more efficiently than predicted by the above models, with a deviation that progressively increases with time, particularly at the low mass end.
-This appears to be consistent with the excess of systems at the low-mass end of the SMF discussed in Section \ref{sec:StellarMF}.
-This may suggests that in low mass galaxies feedback may be more effective than modelled by \texttt{dustyGadget} (see for example \citealt{Graziani2015, Graziani2017}), despite the encouraging agreement between our predicted galaxy MS and JWST early results in the mass range $10^8-10^{11} \: \rm{M_\odot}$ at $z=4-9$.
+However, at $z \leq 6$ our simulated galaxies appear to grow in mass more efficiently, with a deviation in the median trend at $\rm{ Log( M_{\rm h}/M_\odot)} < 11$ that progressively increases with time.
+This is consistent with the estimated low-mass end of the SMF, which appears to predict a larger number density of systems compared to some observational determinations (see Section \ref{sec:StellarMF}) and model predictions (see Appendix A) at $z \le 6$, while being in agreement with other observational and theoretical studies.
+This may suggest that in low-mass galaxies feedback may be more effective than modelled by \texttt{dustyGadget} (see for example \citealt{Graziani2015, Graziani2017}), despite the encouraging agreement between our predicted galaxy MS and JWST early results in the mass range $10^8-10^{11} \: \rm{M_\odot}$ at $z=4-9$.